-A lower quarterly cash distribution will be accompanied by operating cost reductions which will enable the Fund to maintain positive free cash flow during these difficult market conditions and remain on a sustainable path to return to previous distribution levels in the future.
-The Management Company will continue to actively monitor the economic impact of the pandemic and reassess future distribution levels depending on the upcoming operating results.
+With reduced payouts over 2020 in the light of prevailing market uncertainty, the Fund has opted to retain EUR 3.0 million of distributable cash flow.
+The Management Company of the Fund will continue to actively monitor the economic impact of the pandemic and reassess future distribution levels depending on the upcoming operating results.